 - The use of these medications has diversified to include treatment of pulmonary hypertension and congestive heart failure (CHF). - The most appropriate categorization is as phosphodiesterase (PDE) 5 inhibitors. - Phosphodiesterase (PDE) 5 inhibitor list (many known as erectile dysfunction drugs [EDD]): Viagra, Levitra, Cialis, Revatio, Sildenafil, Tadalafil, Vardenafil, Udenafil and Avanafil, Lodenafil, Mirodenafil, Acetildenafil, Aildenafil, Benzamidenafil, Zaprinast and Icariin (a natural product).
-This may not be an exhaustive list and was current as of the date written. - If myocardial ischemic symptoms/acute coronary syndromes resolve prior to the arrival of Paramedics, a decision to administer ASA will be made based on patient assessment and critical thinking. - If a patient's vital signs fall outside the medical directive's parameters (i.e.: hypotension), the patient can no longer receive that medication (i.e.: nitroglycerin or morphine) even if the patient's vital signs return to acceptable ranges. - The nitroglycerin canister should be considered a single patient use device.
+This may not be an exhaustive list and was current as of the date written. - If myocardial ischemic symptoms/acute coronary syndromes resolve prior to the arrival of Paramedics, a decision to administer ASA will be made based on patient assessment and critical thinking. - If a patient's vital signs fall outside the medical directive's parameters (i.e.: hypotension), the patient can no longer receive that medication (i.e.: nitroglycerin or morphine) even if the patient's vital signs return to acceptable ranges, given risk for recurrent decompensation (i.e. hypotension).